Data-Product-Business/open-data-product-spec/source/includes/_extensions.md

 While the Open Data Product Specification tries to accommodate most use cases, additional data can be added to extend the specification at certain points.

 The extensions properties are implemented as patterned fields that are always prefixed by "x-".
 The extensions may or may not be supported by the available tooling, but those may be extended as well to add requested support (if tools are internal or open-sourced).
+Open Data Product Initiative Technical Steering Committee does not officially approve external extensions - they are fully independent.
+Popular extensions however are natural candidates for future additions of the standard.